 Other schools that have a multinational mix of students include the Overseas Family School and the International School Singapore both of which are large, very centrally located and follow the IB programme, although IGCSEs can also be taken.
 Another option is the Canadian International School which offers the full IB programme for 3 – 18-year-olds, has small class sizes and approximately 1300 pupils spread across its three campuses.

 The same applies in most of Singapore’s international schools.
-What is not so usual is that at TTS, there is no English language programme for students whose first language is not English: fluency is an entry requirement.
+What is not so usual is that at Tanglin, there is no English language programme for students whose first language is not English: fluency is an entry requirement.
 Whilst a few grumble that it is hard to fit all the activities in, many parents are attracted to the strong sense of community at TTS and firm friendships are formed amongst parents and children.

 The Australian International School with its Australian curriculum and largely Australian students is newer than most but during its short history has established itself as real competition for the older expat schools.
 Academically the Australian School is strong, especially considering it takes students with a wide range of abilities including a number of non-native English speakers.
 Results in New South Wales standardised tests are generally above average throughout the school and some students taking the High School Certificate have excelled.